-Orientation is designed especially for you, Class of 2024, to provide vital information about campus resources and items to complete before joining us at IU School of Medicine.
-It will also allow you to speak virtually with current students, faculty and staff in order to have your questions addressed.
+Orientation is designed especially for the Class of 2024 to provide vital information about campus resources and items to complete before joining IU School of Medicine.
+It will also allow learners to speak virtually with current students, faculty and staff in order to have questions addressed.

-The Journey is a newsletter series geared to providing you with key information leading up to Orientation.
+- The Journey is a newsletter series geared to providing learners with key information leading up to Orientation.

-The RoadMAP contains important transitional information through modules about student requirements, resources and next steps starting June 8, 2020.
+- The RoadMAP contains important transitional information through modules about student requirements, resources and next steps.

-We are actively planning on-campus and hybrid Orientation programming that will take place August 5-7, 2020, on your home campus.
+- IU School of Medicine is actively planning on-campus and hybrid Orientation programming that will take place August 5-7, 2020, on learners’ home campuses.

 Common Read provides an opportunity for students to engage in critical thought on topics related to the medical profession.
 Entering first-year medical students are required to read the book before orientation so that they can participate in small group experiences during orientation week.

 The Class of 2024 Common Read book

 The IU School of Medicine’s 2020 Common Read is “What the Eyes Don’t See: A Story of Crisis, Resistance, and Hope in an American City” by Dr. Mona Hanna-Attisha.